Curated Luxury Properties · Provence · 7 Stays

 How do you get to Provence?

-Marseille Provence Airport receives direct flights from most major European cities and connects to the Var and western Provence within an hour's drive.
-Nice Côte d'Azur Airport serves the eastern edge of the region, roughly 90 minutes from properties in the Var hinterland.
-The TGV from Paris reaches Aix-en-Provence or Avignon in around three hours, making rail a practical and comfortable option.
+Marseille Provence Airport serves most of the region and receives direct flights from major European cities year-round, with seasonal routes from further afield.
+Nice Côte d'Azur Airport is the better option for properties in the Var and near Gassin, roughly ninety minutes by car.
+The TGV from Paris reaches Aix-en-Provence in three hours, making rail a practical and comfortable alternative.

 Which areas of Provence are best for a luxury villa stay?